Team3128/team3128.github.io/members/important-dates.md

 ## FRC Build Season

-Our Build Season is an exhilarating (and stressful) season to design and build a robot to compete against many other teams in the Southern California area, and hopefully the World.
+Our Build Season is an exhilarating (and stressful) season to design and build a robot to compete against many other teams in the California Region, and hopefully the World.

-For the 2022-2023 school year, Build Season/Kickoff begins on Saturday, January 7, 2023 at 10:00 AM Eastern Time (ET), or 7:00 AM PST, with the game reveal.
-It is highly recommended to come to the kickoff meeting to help plan our robot for the year.
+For the 2023-2024 school year, Build Season/Kickoff begins on Saturday, January 6, 2024 at 11:00 AM Eastern Time (EST), which is 8:00 AM PST in San Diego, with the game reveal.
+Attendance for all Team members is mandatory for Kickoff and the 3 days following Kickoff.

 **Normal Scheduled Meetings**